sarfarazit08/streamlit-prodcutivity-tools/README.md

 - [Streamlit](https://streamlit.io/): The app is built with Streamlit, an open-source Python library for creating web applications.

+- [Deployment Documnetation](https://docs.streamlit.io/streamlit-community-cloud/deploy-your-app) : The app is deployed on Streamlit Cloud by refering this documentation.

 - [gTTS (Google Text-to-Speech)](https://pypi.org/project/gTTS/): Used for text-to-speech conversion.

 - [Pandas](https://pandas.pydata.org/): Data manipulation and storage in dataframes.